Sarah269/glowing-dollop/PatientNoShow/README.md

 - 20% of scheduled appointments are missed.
 - Female patients account for 65% of noshows.
 - Looking at age, infants have the highest amount of noshows.
 The next age groups with high numbers for noshows are young adults (18 to 26) and adults in the mid-30s.
-- Tuesday has the highest number of noshows follwed by Monday and Wednesday.
-After Wednesday, there is a decrease in noshows for Thursday to Saturday.
+- Tuesday has the highest number of noshows followed by Monday and Wednesday.
+After Wednesday, there is a decrease in noshows from Thursday to Saturday.
 - May has an unusally high number of missed appointments.
 - Patient medical conditions do not increase missed appointments.
 - Sending text messages does not decrease noshows.
 43% of noshows received text messages.